ADA Transition Plan

 Development of ADA Transition Plan

-The draft ADA transition is available to allow residents and business owners of the Village of Western Springs to provide input before it is finalized.
 Residents or business owners can review all of the information on this page and all documents attached and provide feedback.
-Feedback can be directed the Public Works & Water Committee or the Infrastructure Commission.
+Feedback can be directed to the Public Works & Water Committee or the Infrastructure Commission.
 Please visit the Agenda Center to determine the date and time of the next public meeting.
-You can also contact Matthew Supert directly using the contact information at the top of this page.
+You can also contact Matthew Supert, Director of Municipal Services, using the contact information at the top of this page.